Chiltern Arts Festival 2021: Rescheduled

 Covid-19 Precautions and Policies

 The safety of our audience, staff and artists at Chiltern Arts events is our top priority – right next to your enjoyment of the event of course!
-We have summarised here the precautions we are taking and the policies we will have in place for our events in the Spring.
+We have summarised here the precautions we are taking and the policies we will have in place for our events in May.
 We also have full risk assessments in place for each venue, all our staff, artists and volunteers are fully aware of our policies and are all required to follow the same safety procedures as our audiences.

 We are fully aware of current government guidelines, and will update our policies should these guidelines change.